shlomif/shlomif-tech-diary/tweets.md

 ----

 I sometimes see Brink's workers in my walks; https://en.wikipedia.org/wiki/Brink%27s .
-2 men with one carryinng a machine gun.
+2 men with one carrying a machine gun.
 I know well to avoid bothering them.

+FTR: almost all civilians+soldiers dont have guns. the cops who do put their pistol in its sheath

 ----